Post last edited: September 2023

-The Postgraduate Course in Technopolitics and Rights in the Digital Era (common goods, democracy and communication in the information era) trains active players in the new models of the strategic action taking place in the context of the information era.
+The Postgraduate Degree in Technopolitics and Rights in the Digital Era (common goods, democracy and communication in the information era) at the Law Department of the University of Barcelona trains active players in the new models of the strategic action taking place in the context of the information era.
 Versatile professionals who carry out new forms of organization and action and lead sectors that transform and are in transformation.

 Over the course, you will learn about the evolution of rights and freedoms; you will understand the dynamics of networked action and the multiple options it offers; you will learn how to design, manage and lead policy transformation to adapt them to a current context; you will discover new forms of communication and participation; you will learn new methodologies for creating strategic action plan designs; and you will fully grasp the possibilities offered by the digital context and data to perfect your competencies and skills across all professional sectors.